RogerCronin/Proletariat-Bot/readme.md

 [Follow my Twitter](https://twitter.com/brackets_square)

 My Discord profile is `Roger#4803`; contact me if you have any questions.
 Or just figure it out by yourself.
-Your call..
+Your call.

 ## Contributing